MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/assign-user-roles.md

 If you have not yet created a Workplace Analytics group in Azure Active Directory, and want to do so, see [Create a group and add members in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

 ## Verify role assignments

-Use this procedure to see what roles have been assigned to a user.
+Use the following steps to see what roles have been assigned to a user.

 1. On the **Workplace Analytics | Users and groups** page, start typing the user identifier.
 As you do so, the list of users and groups filters to contain the name you're typing.